Study Abroad in London

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” – Mark Twain

-Let’s get one things straight: London is HUGE—138 square miles bigger than New York City—and dense.
+Let’s get one thing straight: London is HUGE—138 square miles bigger than New York City—and dense.
 With over 600 musical performances a week, 20-something universities and roughly 200 museums, there’s never a lack of activity.
 Like New York, this city never sleeps.
 Londoners work, party, eat and repeat—and they always look good doing it.

 London competes with Milan, NYC and Paris for the title of Fashion Capital of the World.
 When packing for a semester in London, you need to seriously critique your wardrobe.
 Bring sharp, versatile pieces and leave the sweatpants, camp tees and scrubby sweaters at home.
 (Ok, maybe bring one camp tee.
 For luck.)
 The goal is to blend in with your fashion forward peers without dragging the entire H&M inventory with you.
 When it comes to clothing, pack less than you think you need — there’s plenty of shopping to do overseas.
 On a similar note, London has some of the most versatile nightlife in the world.
 Bring a couple generic “clubbing” outfits, then fill in your wardrobe once you know what you like.
 London has everything from burlesque shows to kitschy 80’s discotheques, but maybe you and your friends are all about that bar crawl.
 Who knows!